1648 McGrathiana Pkwy, Suite 550

-Family physicians deliver a range of acute, chronic and preventive medical care services.
+Family doctors are personal physicians who deliver a range of acute, chronic, and preventive medical care services to individuals of all ages, families and communities.
 In addition to diagnosing and treating illness, they also provide preventive care, including routine checkups, health-risk assessments, immunization and screening tests, and personalized counseling on maintaining a healthy lifestyle.
 Family physicians also manage chronic illness, often coordinating care provided by other subspecialists.

 Specialty training required prior to Board Certification: Three years

 Certification in one of the following subspecialties requires additional training and assessment as specified by the board.

 A Family Physician who specializes in Adolescent Medicine is a multidisciplinary health care specialist trained in the unique physical, psychological and social characteristics of adolescents and their health care problems and needs.

 A Family Physician with special knowledge of the aging process and special skills in the diagnostic, therapeutic, preventive and rehabilitative aspects of illness in the elderly.
 This specialist cares for geriatric patients in the patient’s home, the office, long-term care settings such as nursing homes, and the hospital.